apache/mesos/docs/framework-rate-limiting.md

 ## What is Framework Rate Limiting
 In a multi-framework environment, this feature aims to protect the throughput of high-SLA (e.g., production, service) frameworks by having the master throttle messages from other (e.g., development, batch) frameworks.

-To throttle messages from a framework, the Mesos cluster operator sets a `qps` (queries per seconds) value for each framework identified by its principal (You can also throttle a group of frameworks together but we'll assume individual frameworks in this doc unless otherwise stated; see the `RateLimits` [ProtoBuf definition](https://github.com/apache/mesos/blob/master/include/mesos/mesos.proto) and the configuration notes below).
+To throttle messages from a framework, the Mesos cluster operator sets a `qps` (queries per seconds) value for each framework identified by its principal (You can also throttle a group of frameworks together but we'll assume individual frameworks in this doc unless otherwise stated; see the `RateLimits` [Protobuf definition](https://github.com/apache/mesos/blob/master/include/mesos/mesos.proto) and the configuration notes below).
 The master then promises not to process messages from that framework at a rate above `qps`.
 The outstanding messages are stored in memory on the master.

 ## Rate Limits Configuration
 The following is a sample config file (in JSON format) which could be specified with the `--rate_limits` master flag.